Originally featured on Mythraeum as the winner of a short story contest:

 Just walk in there and deliver your pitch.
-Trust in yourself, Alex thought, repeating Artemis’ advice to himself as he straightened his tie against his neatly-pressed white collar.
+Alex thought, repeating Artemis’ advice to himself as he straightened his tie against his neatly-pressed white collar.
 Alex took a deep breath and pushed the door open.

 Apollo stood with his back to Alex, gazing out the enormous window overlooking the city skyline, surveying his domain.
-The executive’s office was surprisingly unadorned, with stark white walls and a golden lyre resting atop the modern glass and metal desk.
+His executive office was surprisingly unadorned, with stark white walls and a golden lyre resting atop the modern glass and metal desk.
 He did not turn from his position as Alex entered.